What is Your Locus of Control? Your Answer Determines Everything...

 What is Locus of Control?

-Locus of Control refers to the extent to which an individual believes they have the ability to influence the outcome of their life.
+Your Locus of Control describes the extent to which you believe you have the ability to influence the outcome of your life.

 People have varying beliefs about their locus of control, and this manifests in the decisions they make each day, and the extent to which they try to adjust or improve their situation in life.